MarcelK1102/marcelk1102.github.io/_news/eph_accepted.md

 related_posts: false
 ---

-Our probabilistic hierarchical clustering paper got accepted at <a href='https://neurips.cc'>NeurIPS 2024</a>.
+Our paper on probabilistic hierarchical clustering has been accepted at <a href='https://neurips.cc'>NeurIPS 2024</a>.